biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

-# BIOINFORMATICS-IN-ONE-LINE
+# Bioinformatics in one line

-This is a collection of useful commands for bioinformatics purposes
+Collection of useful commands for bioinformatics purposes